caronvincent/todo-burbanie/README.md

 Reads task `{id}`.
 Task must belong to client or client must be `ADMIN`.

+### PUT /tasks/{id}

+Updates a task.

+Expects JSON with the following structure: `{"name" : "New name of task", "description" : "New task description", "deadline" : "2000-01-01T00:00", "categoryId": 1337}`

+Description is optional.
+Deadline must be of format `YYYY-MM-DDTMM:SS`.
+Category must exist.

 # Testing

 All routes have accompanying tests.